Heads Up, Ears Down

 Edition screened: Severin Blu-ray box set, released 2021.
 Various languages with English subtitles.
 Cumulative runtime of feature films approximately 28 hours and 23 minutes.

 Summary: Some films in the set have images of dead animals or depictions of violence to animals.
-Click on individual titles for details as they become available.
+Click on individual titles for details.

 This wonderful set from Severin includes diverse supplements of high quality and interest, and the following features: